RohitRathore1/sdcore-operator/README.md

 # SDCore Operator

-A Kubernetes operator for bess-upf based on the Nephio NFDeployment API.
+A Kubernetes operator for SDCore network functions based on the Nephio NFDeployment API.

 ## Description